Phases of Orthodontic Treatment

 - Improved health, function and aesthetics

-- Reduced need for extraction
+- Reduced need for tooth extractions

 - Reduced need for jaw surgery